EricCSheppard/Project-1-PixelDuel/README.md

 Pixel duel is a lo-fi fencing game created as an homage to old freeware games of the early DOS gaming era.
 It features a simultaneous 2 player VS mode played side by side on a single keyboard.
 The gameplay is enhanced by an 8-bit inspired sountrack and synthesized sound effects.
 Duel it out with a friend to see who is the champion!

----
 ## Technologies used
 ---
     HTML
     Canvas
     Javascript
     CSS

 ---
 ## User Stories

-    As a user, I want the ability to choose my character color As a user, I want the ability to control my character in a responsive way As a user, I want the ability to see my remaining health indicated As a user, I want the ability to see how many wins or loses I have As a user, I want the ability to select different backgrounds/stages
+    As a user, I want the ability to choose my character color As a user, I want the ability to press 'a' or 'd' to move my character left or right for player 1 As a user, I want the ability to press left arrow or right arrow to move my character left or right for player 2 As a user, I want the ability to press 'w' for player 1 or up arrow for player 2 to parry As a user, I want the ability to press 'd' for player 1 or down arrow for player 2 to crouch As a user, I want the ability to press left control for player 1 or right control for player 2 to thrust my sword As a user, I want the ability to see my remaining health indicated As a user, I want the ability to see how many wins or loses I have As a user, I want the ability to select different backgrounds/stages